How to Store Beekeeping Equipment

-Another great use of the freezer, is for storing honey.
+Another great use of the freezer, is storing frames of honey.
 These partial frames of honey are safely frozen and will be given to hungry colonies in late winter/early Spring.

 If you have only a few boxes, you may choose to keep the empty frames frozen all Winter.

-There are as many ways for storing beekeeping equipment as there are beekeepers.
+There are as many ways to store beekeeping equipment as there are beekeepers.
 Find something that works for you and your bees.

 Use what you have if possible.
 That’s a great way to be more sustainable and have less waste.